bioinf/Sibelia/USAGE.md

 Directory for temporary files
 -----------------------------
-Default directory = "."
-You can change this by setting cmd paramter:
+Default directory is output directory.
+You can change this by setting cmd parameter:

 	-t <dir name> or --tempdir <dir name>

 "Sibelia" creates some temporary files while running.
 By default these files are placed in the output directory.
 If you want to place temporary files in another folder due to some reasons, use this parameter.
-Altghough the files exist only for a very short period of time, they can be quite big -- ~20*N bytes, where N is the total size of all input genomes.
+Although the files exist only for a very short period of time, they can be quite big -- ~20*N bytes, where N is the total size of all input genomes.